 So trout are here to stay ... the question is whether galaxiids will be able to stay as well.

 Management of the purity of freshwater alone cannot insure survival of its fauna.
-Not only must current human impact be mitigated, but interactions between native and introduced freshwater fish should be regulated.
+Not only must current human impact be addressed, but interactions between native and introduced freshwater fish should be regulated.
 Assessment of the future of native fish cannot be left to the Department of Conservation alone; the protection of galaxiids will require greater influence in issues of water use (e.g. the amount of water that can be taken from rivers, and the minimum required flow), presence of sport fish, and how some headwater streams look (barriers to trout migration and fencing might be installed).
 It can even become a concern for big industry (attention given to native fish could compromise power company's plans for new dams).

 GALAXIIDS COULD & SHOULD CONCERN US ALL.